Compare our best business savings account

 Are business savings accounts protected by the FSCS?

-Yes, business savings accounts are protected by the FSCS on bank deposits of small businesses up to £85,000.
+Yes, business savings accounts are protected by the FSCS on deposits up to £85,000.

 The FSCS will also protect other types of business including unincorporated organisations, partnerships and sole traders.
 However, in the case of sole traders, personal accounts and business accounts are not treated as separate accounts and will come under a single claim.